Skip to content

 Conclusion

 miRNA 451-a is overexpressed both in the cancer tissue and the blood of NB patients.
 It can serve as a potential diagnostic marker.
-Further studies can elucidate its role in the pathogenesis of NB and it can have utility as a therapeutic target.
+Further studies can elucidate its role in the pathogenesis of NB and it could have utility as a therapeutic target.

 Loading